gpappasv/stm32_bootloader/README.md

-# stm32_bootloader
+# STM32 Bootloader
-This is a repository that a custom stm32 bootloader is being developed
+This is a repository that a custom stm32 bootloader is being developed.